 The short answer is yes, infrared saunas are more eco-friendly than other sauna types.
 Compared to traditional saunas, the infrared sauna shines in efficiency, boasting lower energy consumption, and environmentally more friendly construction materials.

-But true sustainability goes beyond energy savings.
-There are more aspects to consider for a minimal ecological footprint of an infrared sauna.
+But true sustainability — whether a cabin or sauna blanket — goes beyond energy savings.
+There are more aspects to consider for a minimal ecological footprint.

 Discover how to align your sauna experience with both your well-being and environmental ideals.
 Whether you're upgrading your current sauna or selecting a new one, this article can help you make choices that resonate with a 'green' ethos, without compromising on health benefits.